History of courtship in the United States: Hooking up versus dating

 Hooking up was relatively widespread by the early 2000s, although traditional dating persisted on campuses in the South and schools associated with active religious affiliations.
-The pattern of engaging in various degrees of sexual activity outside of a relationship had spread from colleges to high schools and middle schools.

 Sociologist Kathleen Bogle states that students meet in large mixed-sex settings rather than have formal dates, and from there may "hook up".
 The tradition of dating leading to emotional commitment and then sex is reversed in the practice of engaging in sexual activity first, which then may lead to emotional commitment and a relationship.
-Researchers from Bowling Green State University found a decline in high school dating in the 1990s.
-Some female students have said that academics, sports, and work leave them little time to invest in a relationship.

-The practice of hooking up typically involves white, upper middle class students.
-Black students are far less likely to engage in hook-up culture.
-Bogle found that after college, people were more likely to date than to continue the practice of hooking up, although it was still common for them to meet potential partners at bars and parties.
-One common factor cited for the avoidance of hooking up after college is safety.

-A 2016 journal paper by sociologists Tracy Luff, Kristi Hoffman, and Marit Berntson states that their research found that college students continue to date.
-It asserts that dating and hooking up are "coexisting and even complementary patterns", and that students engage in both activities.
+Research also found that dating and hooking up are "coexisting and even complementary patterns", and that students engage in both activities.